 - Remove the biscuits from the can and place on a cutting board.
 Cut each biscuit into quarters.

 - Place butter into a microwave safe bowl and heat on High for 1 minute.
-Remove bowl from microwave and move to work station
+Remove bowl from microwave and move to your work station

 - Bake for 25 minutes.. check on your biscuits at the 20 minute mark .. if the outside is starting to brown but the inside doesn't appear done enough, cover the outer edge of biscuits with strips of tinfoil or parchment paper so that they don't burn while the center continues to cook

-- Once done, remove and serve immediately
+- Once done, remove and brush lightly with reserved melted butter.
+Serve immediately

 Notes